AntiCope/meteor-rejects/README.md

 # Meteor Rejects Addon

-An addon to Meteor Client that adds modules and commands that were to useless to be added to Meteor directly.
+An addon to Meteor Client that adds modules and commands that were too useless to be added to Meteor directly.

 ### How to use:
 - Download the latest release of this mod from the releases tab.